 Students learn the correct methods of diagnosis and examination of a wide range of diseases, as well as treatment approaches making use of new methods and materials through these subjects.
 These studies instill in students the knowledge and basic techniques needed to provide high-quality dental care.

-Students go through their clinical practice at one of our three hospitals: Chiba Hospital which is annexed to TDC, Ichikawa General Hospital or Suidobashi Hospital.
+Students go through their clinical practice at one of our three hospitals: Chiba Dental Center which is annexed to TDC, Ichikawa General Hospital or Suidobashi Hospital.
 During clinical practice, instructors provide students with one-on-one guidance through a curriculum of clinical lectures, demonstrations, observation and participation in the treatment of patients under their direct care.